pachyderm/pachyderm/doc/getting_started/local_installation.md

      $ pachctl deploy local --dry-run > pachyderm.json
      ```

-  1. Copy the `pachyderm.json` file into your pachyderm directory.
+  1. Copy the `pachyderm.json` file into your Pachyderm directory.
   1. From the same directory, run:

      ```
-     kubctl create -f .\pachyderm.json
+     kubectl create -f .\pachyderm.json
      ```

   Because Pachyderm needs to pull the Pachyderm Docker image